dominicbeesley/blitter-65xx-code/doc/bltutil_readme.md

         R<n>    The ROM in slot n is "throttled" i.e. its instructions are executed at 2MHz, regardless of where the ROM is located.
-                "X" can be used to throttle ROMs in the opposing map "!" writes the update to CMOS - deprecated, use *CONFIGURE "-" reverses i.e. un-throttles the ROM slot.
+                "X" can be used to throttle ROMs in the opposing map "-" reverses i.e. un-throttles the ROM slot.
         T       The CPU is throttled at all times to 2MHz "-" reverses i.e. un-throttles the CPU.
-                "!" writes the update to CMOS - deprecated, use *CONFIGURE

 ### Low RAM Turbo
 BLTURBO copies the contents of memory to Chip RAM and causes the CPU to execute